shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 Not all the supported radios have the same number of buttons, or the same size screen, hence there are some differences when operating radios other than the Radioddity GD-77.
 Also, not all radios support all the functionality

+* The Radioddity GD-77 (aka TYT MD-670), has 2 buttons below the PTT.
+The black button is tehnically known as **SK1**, and the blue button is know as **SK2** and is also referred to in this manual as the **Function** button.
+This radio also has an **Orange** button at the top.

 * The Baofeng RD-5R / DM-5R USB hardware will not support USB connections while the radio is transmitting, so it is not possible to use Hotspot mode on this radio.

 * The Baofeng RD-5R / DM-5R does not have left or right arrow buttons, so the **A/B** button is used to replace the left arrow and the "Band" button is used to replace the right arrow
 * The Baofeng RD-5R / DM-5R does not have the **Orange** button, and its functionality has been simulated by using a Long press on the orange coloured **MR/VFO** button
 * The Baofeng RD-5R / DM-5R has 2 buttons on the side, but their position is different from the GD-77 and DM-1801.
 The button above the PTT is used as the "Black" button on the side of the GD-77, also know as button SK1.
-The button below the PTT is used as the **Blue** button, also known as SK2.
+The button below the PTT is used as the **Function** button, also known as **SK2**.

 * The Baofeng RD-5R / DM-5R does not work well as a Hotspot, because its RF output is impure and seems to cause RFI problems with the Raspberry Pi and possibly other host systems, causing the USB connection to fail.